Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: The Rosenfeld- Algorithm for Algebraic Invariants

 \subsection{Algebraic Invariants from RGA Using Parameters}

 We now explain how we obtained the Lorenz system invariant in Section \ref{lorenzex1}.
 Recall that the ODEs in question are $x' = y - x, y'=2x -y-xz, z'=xy-z$.
 Our goal is to identify at least one nontrivial algebraic invariant of this system using the algorithms and theorems from Section \ref{rgaexp}.
 Consider the parameterized polynomial constraint $g(x,y,z)=ax^2+by^2 + cz^2=0$, where $a,b,c$ are unknown constants.
 (We call $g$ a \emph{template}.)
 To settle on this choice, we first restricted to polynomials of degree 2 and looked at possibilities containing $g$ but also having additional monomials.
-By trial-and-error we found that other parameters seem to be 0 for interesting invariants, so here we only present $g$.
+The parameters for these additional monomials ended up being 0 for interesting invariants, so here we only present $g$ as the template.
 The input system is $A:=(x'-y+x, y'-2x +y+xz, z'-xy+z, g, a', b', c')$, where we interpret the polynomials as equations; the inequation set is empty.
 The terms $a',b',c'$ express that $a,b,c$ are constant and do not depend on time like $x,y,z$.
 Computing RGA in Maple (using the {$\tt RosenfeldGroebner$} command) on the system $A$ with an orderly ranking $x>y>z>a>b>c$ yields five regular differential chains:

 \begin{enumerate} \item $x' + x - y, xz - 2x + y + y', -xy + z + z', a, b, c$, \item $xz - 2x + y + y', -xy + z + z', c', 2x^2 - y^2 - z^2, a + 2c, b - c$, \item $z' + z, a', b', x, y, c$, \item $b', c', x - y, y^2 - 1, z - 1, a + b + c$, \item $a', b', c', x, y, z$. \end{enumerate}